rphilipzhang/AI-PhD-S26/Notes/AI-Generated/0-Whats_New.md

 > **Research opportunity:** APE provides a unique, evolving benchmark for the question: How good is AI at doing social science research?
 The open-source data (papers, code, scores, and failures) is available on GitHub, offering a rich empirical setting for studying AI research capability, the nature of creativity in economics, and the evolving human-AI quality gap.
 For business researchers: How should journals, funders, and tenure committees respond to AI-enabled mass replication and paper generation?
 What is the appropriate standard when the cost of producing a research paper approaches zero?

+**APE update (March 2026).** By late March 2026, the APE platform had grown to over **540 AI-generated papers** across more than **12,500 head-to-head comparisons**, with the AI win rate holding at approximately **4.0%**.
+As the instructor noted, while 4% may sound low, the trajectory matters: "What will happen in one year?
+Let's see."
+The platform was adding roughly 80 papers and 200 new ideas per week.

+**FARS: Fully Automated Research System.** A parallel initiative, **FARS** (Fully Automated Research System) by **Analemma AI**, demonstrated end-to-end autonomous research at scale ([Analemma AI, 2026](https://analemma.ai/blog/introducing-fars/)).
+In its first public deployment (228 hours, late February to March 3, 2026), FARS proposed **244 research hypotheses** and produced **100 short research papers** --- averaging ~2 hours and ~$1,000 per paper, consuming ~11.4 billion tokens.
+The system operates through four sequential modules: Ideation, Planning, Experiment, and Writing.
+As the instructor emphasized, the common thread across APE, FARS, and similar AI-for-AI-research pipelines is that **evaluation automation is the key** --- the ability to programmatically assess whether an AI's output is good, bad, or improvable is what makes the entire loop viable.

+### 3.5 Will Peer Review Disrupt Shortly?

+The ICML 2026 peer review scandal brought the sustainability of academic peer review into sharp focus ([ICML Blog, Mar 2026](https://blog.icml.cc/2026/03/18/on-violations-of-llm-review-policies/)).
+ICML, one of the premier machine learning conferences, implemented two reviewer policies:

+- **Policy A** (default): No LLM use permitted at any stage of the review process.
+- **Policy B** (opt-in): LLMs allowed for understanding papers, reviewing literature, and polishing review text --- but **not** for drafting the review itself.

+**Detection via watermarking.** The program committee employed an ingenious detection mechanism based on research by Rao, Kumar, Lakkaraju, and Shah ([PLOS ONE, 2025](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0331871)).
+Invisible watermarks --- drawn from a dictionary of 170,000 phrases, with two randomly sampled per paper (collision probability less than 1 in 10 billion) --- were embedded in submission PDFs.
+These phrases are invisible to human readers but are ingested by LLMs, which then reproduce the trigger phrases in their outputs.
+The method achieved ~98.6% detection accuracy with zero false positives across 10,000+ reviews tested.

+**Results.** The program committee identified **795 reviews** (~1% of all reviews) from **506 unique reviewers** who had pledged Policy A (no LLM use) but were caught using LLMs.
+Every flagged case was also manually inspected by a human.
+As consequence, **497 papers** (~2% of all submissions) were desk-rejected, and 51 repeat violators (those who violated in more than 50% of their reviews) were removed entirely.

+**The deeper question.** As the instructor observed, the scandal points to a structural problem: "Nowadays, you can finish probably hundreds of papers very fast.
+And your reviewers can also review these papers very fast.
+So basically, AI is reviewing AI."
+The marginal cost of producing a research paper is approaching zero (see APE and FARS above); the marginal cost of reviewing one is similarly collapsing.
+If both sides of the peer review equation are automated, the entire system of trust and quality control that underpins academic publishing faces a fundamental crisis.
+How should conferences, journals, and the research community rebuild trust in the age of AI?
+The instructor characterized this as "a social experiment in the making."

 ---

 ## 4. AI for Mathematics: From Putnam to Unsolved Problems